+Phone: 1-800-831-6293 http://idph.iowa.gov/immtb/immunization

-Phone: 1-800-831-6293 www.idph.state.ia.us/ImmTB/Immunization.aspx Promoting & Protecting the Health of Iowans
+Promoting & Protecting the Health of Iowans

 In the 1950s, 7,813 lowans were infected with polio, many needing braces, crutches, wheelchairs, and iron lungs.
-In 2013, there were no cases of polio in lowa.
+In 2014, no cases of polio were reported in Iowa.
 Why such a dramatic decline?
 The polio vaccine.
 During the 1960s, more than 35,000 lowans got rubella (German measles).
 Vaccines have changed the world we live in by providing protection against harmful diseases and, in some cases, eliminating them altogether.
 According to the Morbidity and Mortality Weekly Report, the Institute of Medicine, and the Centers for Disease Control, vaccines are one of the most successful public health advances in the last century.

-The lowa Immunization program's goal is to reduce and ultimately eliminate the occurrence of vaccine-preventable diseases.
-Collaborating with public and private healthcare providers, the program works to increase the number of Iowans who are properly vaccinated.
+The lowa Immunization program's vision is healthy lowans living in communities free of vaccine-preventable diseases.
+Collaborating with public and private health care providers, the program works to increase the number of lowans who are fully vaccinated.

-Vaccines help prevent the spread of disease and the IDPH Immunization program provides the resources to do just that.
+Vaccines help prevent the spread of disease and the IDPH Immunization program promotes immunizations through education, collaboration and advocacy.

-Vaccine-preventable diseases still threaten the health of Iowans.
-In 2013, 308 cases of pertussis were reported.
+Vaccine-preventable diseases still threaten the health of lowans.
+In 2014, 213 cases of pertussis were reported.